kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 - Heather Meeker's _[Open (Source) for Business][For Business]_

-  In my opinion, by far the best writing on the GNU Public License and copyleft more generally.
+  In my opinion, by far the best writing on the GNU General Public License and copyleft more generally.
 This book covers the history, the licenses, their development, as well as compatibility and compliance.
   It's the book I lend to clients considering or dealing with the GPL.